minerva-medical/minerva-medical.github.io/index.md

 ## User Guide

 Currently our application is in the early stages of development.
-Below are screenshot of mockups created for our team to work towards.
+Below are screenshots of mockups created for our team to work towards.
 ### Our Progress...
 ### Landing Page
 The user is prompted to the landing page containing the sites name and logo.
 Here they are presented with two options to login or register a new account.